Renter energy disclosure

 Large buildings: 5+ units and over 50,000 square feet

-What do I do if the building doesn’t provide the information
+What to do if the building doesn’t provide energy information

 Owners and managers are required by law to provide this information.
-If they do not, please ask the property owner for this information which you are entitled to.
-If the property owner does not provide the information, call or contact 311 to report a complaint.
+First first ask the property owner to provide it.
+If they still do not, contact 311 to report a complaint.

 Contact 311

-• Buildings over 50,000 square feet need only connect prospective renters with information already reported publicly for the City's Energy Benchmarking standards.
-(Read about compliance for these buildings)
+Property owners of large buildings only need to connect prospective renters with information already reported publicly for the City's Energy Benchmarking standards.

 Some types of rental properties less than 50,000 square feet are currently exempt from reporting, but may be required at a later time: